EOLab-HSRW/courses/docs/control/index.md

 ![Banner control.
 Two weels robot self-balancing in upright position](./banner-control.jpeg)

-Welcome to CI_5.02 Control Systems.
+Welcome to ISE 8381 Control Engineering.
 This course is intended to provide theoretical and practical insights on control system.

 ## Teaching Team